Frequently Asked Questions

 What if I arrive early?

 If you plan to be in the Helena area prior to the date when your retreat begins, several options are available for you to consider.
-If space is available, you may stay at the Feathered Pipe Ranch.
-Please call our office to discuss this possibility.
+If space is available, you may stay at the Feathered Pipe Ranch, but please call our office in advance to discuss this possibility.
 For those choosing to come in a day early and stay the night in Helena, recommended local lodgings include:

 — Comfort Suites – Close to the airport.
 Please ask for the Feathered Pipe Corporate Rate at $99.
 (406) 495- 0505